msa-ez/uEngine6-BPM-en.github.io/content/bpm6-intro/business-process.md

 - Establishment of rigorous resource management policies<br>
 - Maintenance of an appropriate organizational structure<br>

-To achieve this, it is necessary to understand the components of the business and their relationships, and a business model is required as a means to manage complexity.<br>
+Achieving this requires understanding the components of the business and their relationships, and a business model is necessary to manage complexity.<br>

 - Reasons for Business Process Modeling<br>
   + **Mechanism**: To understand the key mechanisms of the current processes.<br>